 1. Subdivisions and short subdivisions located outside ((an)) the Urban Growth Area ((designated by the King County comprehensive Plan)) and that do not contain a lot less than thirty-five thousand square feet in size.

-2. Building permits for single family, duplex detached dwellings and mobile home permits for mobile homes not in mobile home parks, located outside ((an)) the Urban Growth Area ((designated by the King County Comprehensive Plan)), only if the lot is at least thirty-five thousand square feet in size.
+2. Building permits for ((single family, duplex detached dwellings and mobile home permits for mobile homes not in mobile home parks,)) buildings with one or two dwelling units located outside ((an)) the Urban Growth Area ((designated by the King County Comprehensive Plan)), only if the lot is at least thirty-five thousand square feet in size.

-3. (( ))Building permits for structures classified as Group U occupancies under the International Building Code that conform to the definition of agricultural buildings in Appendix C of the International Building Code only if the structures are located outside ((an)) the Urban Growth Area ((designated by the King County Comprehensive Plan)).
+3. (( ))Building permits for structures classified as Group U occupancies under the International Building Code that conform to the definition of agricultural buildings in Appendix C of the International Building Code, only if the structures are located outside ((an)) the Urban Growth Area ((designated by the King County Comprehensive Plan)).

 4. Building permits for structures that are:

-a. ((do not exceed)) two-thousand-five hundred square feet in floor area (excluding garage) or less;
+a. ((do not exceed)) two-thousand-five hundred square feet in floor area, ((())excluding garages,(())) or less;

 b. ((are)) served by a Group B water system; and